 persist.service.adb.enable=0”

 The first setting tells ADB not to run as root.
-The second one too, because if it is set, Android will consider that it is running in an emulator and will grand administrative privileges.
+The second one too, because if it is set, Android will consider that it is running in an emulator and will grant administrative privileges.

 “ro” values are read only, which means that after they’ve been set once they will not be modifiable.
 Since /system/build.prop is read-only, it cannot be edited unless you gain root access.